Top 7 Strongest Pokemon (From the Anime)

 - Without even being guided by a Trainer, beats Ash's Bulbasaur and Squirtle, Misty's Staryu and Goldeen, Jesse's Arbok and Lickitung, James's Victreebel.
 Is unaffected by Pikachu's Thunderbolt.

-- Later, after being captured by Ash, punches a Rhydon into the sky* with a single hit.
+- Later, after being captured by Ash, punches a Rhydon into the sky (Rhydons weight at least 265 pounds) with a single hit.

 - Despite a type-disadvantage, has beaten the Fighting-types Poliwrath, Medicham, and Machamp.